 My personal preference are sunburst charts though and I’ve used them lately to show the huge effect of running express with NODE_ENV set to development versus production.
 Later I will show how to create them.
 Now let’s explore what they can tell us.

-It becomes instantly clear that there is much more going on in development mode.
+It becomes instantly clear that much more is going on in development mode.

-Looking at the chart we see that especially on the top left there is a largely fragmented section which uses about 25% of the CPU time.
+Looking at the chart, we see a largely fragmented section on the top left that uses about 25% of the CPU time.
 How do we know which functions those segments represent?
-Click here to open the chart in your browser and hover over the segments to display the function names – you can even click on a segment to zoom in.

-I’m sure you will find out that the aforementioned 25% segment is obviously dedicated to compiling Jade templates.
+I’m sure you’ll find out that the aforementioned 25% segment is dedicated to compiling Jade templates.
 So for every request, the templates are freshly compiled.
 This makes sense in development mode but in my blog post on this topic I also showed that this is the default when NODE_ENV isn’t explicitly set which can be a problem obviously.

 Creating sunburst charts with D3.js